 My Garden Zone Is

-Summer perennials are an excellent option for gardeners who want to add blooms to their garden year after year.
 Choosing the right ones can help space out the sequence of flowers so that there is always something blooming in the garden.
 The key to keeping your garden full of beautiful blossoms all summer is to pick at least three different summer perennials, one that blooms in spring and early summer, one that blooms in the middle of the summer, and another that blooms through early fall.